mvolkmann/blog/src/web-dev-tips.md

 - `forEach` takes a function and iterates over the elements.
   It is useful in cases where it is desirable to call a named function on each element.
-  In other cases it can be more clear to use a `for of` loop.
+  In other cases, it can be more clear to use a `for of` loop.

   ```js
   function report(dog) {